 Instead of challenging the school district, the Boundary District Arts Council (BDAC) found another venue – and a fantastic one – the Gem Theatre, right downtown!
 Originally built in 1910, the Gem still has wonderful acoustics and sightlines, and while it may be a renovated, funky and full-of-character old building, the movie theatre it has become has up-to-date sound and digital projectors.
 Owners Marius and Maureen Paquet provide an intimate, friendly and often creative atmosphere - and serve popcorn with REAL butter!

-However, in spite of all these wonderful benefits, the Gem has a drawback; there isn't a stage, just a raked floor.
+However, in spite of all these wonderful benefits, the Gem had a drawback; there wasn't a stage, just a raked floor.
 Members of BDAC solicited help and under the direction of Ted Invictus (technical and lighting director and stage manager) they built a deck (stage) to stage DECK.
 And talk about a community event: risers were loaned by the Boundary Musical Theatre Society and Rivers' Edge Theatre Society (which also provided space for construction, painting and storage); lumber came from Andy Shione of Boundary Home Building Centre; tools were contributed by Mike Elliot of Kettle River Canoes; lighting came from Len Harasemow’s barn; trucking was provided by Jeremy and Bob Devries of Jerseyland Organics; Larry Hudema, Russel Smith, Tom Scheitel, William Caley and Rod Korolek took on the role of carpenters; and sound was provided by Zak Eburne.
 With just hours to go before show-time more volunteers came forward to help.
 Yes, it was a real community event!
 There were door prizes, a costume contest (I won for female construction costume – just barely made it into my old overalls, and had many of my tools with me), awesome refreshments (like strawberry shortcake and nibblies, wine and beer) and of course the popcorn.
 So the excitement was high even before Lucas Myers stepped onto the stage.